adclawrence/Programming-Vade-Mecum/README.md

 # Programming-Vade-Mecum

-Document repository of frequently looked up aspects of how to do things in specific programming languages.
+Document of frequently looked up aspects of how to do things in specific programming languages.

 This collection is somewhat random depending on needs.